symbol/symbol-docs/source/concepts/transaction.rst

 When a transaction is initiated through the API, it always returns an OK.
 It is still unconfirmed and thus not yet accepted by the network.
 At this point, it is not clear if it will get included in a block.
 Never rely on a transaction which has the state unconfirmed.

-To know the status of the transaction, which can be OK or :doc:`Failure<../api/error>`, you have to:
+To know the status of the transaction, which can be OK or :ref:`Failure<status-error>`, you have to:

 1) Check the status via API endpoint
 2) Listen to the different :doc:`WebSocket<listener>` channels.